NiamhGillespie/Final-year-project/timelog.md

 * *4.5 hours* Fixing bugs with the drag and drop stories for tracking columns - stories will now again display on columns without breaking the web app.
 Stories can drag vertically but still can't figure out how to also make them drag horizontally.

 ### 28 Nov 2023
 * *4 hours* Stories can drag and drop horizontally, haven't sorted out ordering vertically yet but running into "database is locked" error which I will need to sort out before I progress with this.

+### 29 Nov 2023
+* *7 hours* "Database is locked" error fixed and drag and drop for stories on tracking dashboard complete.
+Also fixed the various update tracking column form bugs.